james-brighton/GrpcDataProvider/README.md

 # Introduction

-GrpcDataProvider is an experimental library that allows applications to access remote databases using ADO.NET.
+GrpcDataProvider is a library that allows applications to access remote databases using ADO.NET.
 It works by converting ADO.NET calls into gRPC requests, sending them to a server, and translating the responses back into ADO.NET structures.
 This approach enables seamless communication with remote databases while maintaining the simplicity of traditional ADO.NET.

 ## Usage